juliajung11/website.code/content/home/service.md

 <h2>Leadership</h2>

 <p> GPC Representative for  Graduate Association of Political Scientists (GAPS) at University of Missouri (2020-2021 Academic Year) </p>

-<p> Mao, Hanjing, Antony, Meril, & Jung, Yujin J. <a href="https://www.yujinjuliajung.com/publication/MaoAntonyJungUR"> "A Computational Analysis of State Governors and Public Reaction on Twitter in Early Days of COVID-19 Pandemic"</a> (Currently Under Review) </p>

 </div>